Cadovvl/shortenner/Readme.md

 DB_HOST_REPLICA=<ip_of_your_replica>
 DB_PORT=5432
 ```
 - Copy `./shortenner/` directory to all your machines
+- On one machine apply migrations: `sudo docker-compose exec web python manage.py migrate --noinput`
 - Go to `shortenner` directory on every machine, and run `sudo docker-compose up -d`

 Everything supposed to work so far.
 You can test it by going on `<host_name>.local:8000`